Frank Oppenheimer: Return to teaching

 In 1957, the Red Scare had lessened to the point that Oppenheimer was allowed to teach science at a local high school.

+Frank taught a number of subjects within the field of science such as chemistry, physics, biology in addition to general science at the local High School in Pagosa Springs, Colorado.
+He expressed his driving force to teach was to simply share his appreciation and skills to the youth, and to prepare them for learning as if they might prepare for higher education in the field of science.

 Under Oppenheimer's tutelage, several students from Pagosa Springs High School took first prize at the Colorado State Science Fair.
 Within two years, supported by endorsements from physicists Hans Bethe, George Gamow, and Victor Weisskopf, Oppenheimer was offered a position at the University of Colorado teaching physics.

 While returning to particle physics research, Oppenheimer also took an increasing interest in developing improvements in science education.
 He was eventually awarded a grant from the National Science Foundation to develop new pedagogical methods, which resulted in a "Library of Experiments"—nearly one hundred models of classical laboratory experiments which could be used in aiding the teaching of physics to elementary and high school children.
 These models would later become the core of the first exhibits at the Exploratorium.
 Oppenheimer also worked with the Physical Science Study Committee (PSSC), helping to develop a new high school physics curriculum in the immediate post-Sputnik years.

-In his work, Oppenheimer followed the well-known old Latin principle Docendo discimus—"the best way to learn is to teach".
+In his work, Oppenheimer followed the well-known old Latin principle Docendo discimus—"the (best) way to learn is to teach".

 Exploratorium

-In 1965, Oppenheimer was awarded a Guggenheim Fellowship to study the history of physics and to conduct bubble chamber research at University College, London, where he was exposed to European science museums for the first time.
-Inspired, Frank devoted the next years of his life to creating a similar resource in the United States.
-Upon his return from Europe, he was offered a job planning a new branch of the Smithsonian Institution in Washington, DC, but he instead chose to work on setting up a completely independent new type of museum in San Francisco.
+In 1965, Oppenheimer was awarded a Guggenheim Fellowship to study the history of physics and to conduct bubble chamber research at University College London, where he was exposed to European science museums for the first time.
+Oppenheimer created a similar resource in the United States.
+Upon his return from Europe, he was offered a job planning a new branch of the Smithsonian Institution in Washington, D.C., but instead chose to work on setting up a completely independent new type of museum in San Francisco.

-Four years later, in 1969, the Exploratorium opened its doors for the first time—an interactive museum of art, science, and human perception based on the philosophy that science should be fun and accessible for people of all ages, set within the north wing of the stately Palace of Fine Arts of San Francisco.
+Four years later, in 1969, the Exploratorium opened its doors, set within the north wing of the Palace of Fine Arts of San Francisco.
 Oppenheimer was able to fund the opening of the Exploratorium partly due to a grant from the San Francisco Foundation.
 The San Francisco Foundation gave a $50,000 grant to Oppenheimer to open the 90,000 sqft facility.

-Oppenheimer served as the first director of the museum, and was personally involved in almost every aspect of its daily operations for the rest of his life.
-Frank had also visited the Tel Aviv Science Museum in 1965, and later used several of Ivan Moscovich's designs and exhibits in his revolutionary Exploratorium in San Francisco.
-There were no admission charges at the Exploratorium for a full twelve years after its opening.
+Oppenheimer served as the first director of the museum, and later continued to be involved in the museum's daily operations.
+He had visited the Tel Aviv Science Museum in 1965, and later used several of Ivan Moscovich's designs and exhibits in his revolutionary Exploratorium in San Francisco.
 The first exhibits in the Exploratorium were constructed with the aid of the Stanford Linear Accelerator Center (SLAC) and the Ames Research Center (NASA).